healeycodes/untrusted-python/README.md

 Follow the instructions in your terminal.
 Make a note of the URL.

 It will look like `https://foo.fly.dev`.
-Copy it (without the trailing slash), and add it to `web/.env`.
+Copy it (without a trailing slash!), and add it to `web/.env`.

 #### Next.js frontend